MrBeeAreWhy/guess-the-quote/README.md

 # guess-the-quote

-This application is a full stack React/Node/Express application that queries an Anime Quote database, presents information on the series and prompts the user to guess the character that spoke the quote.
+This application is a full stack React/Node/Express application that queries an Anime Quote database, presents information on the specific anime and prompts the user to guess the character that spoke the quote.
+As time progresses (each guess is given 60 seconds) additional information will be revealed about the anime and character that spoke the quote.

+There are many quotes that behave erratically as the quotes are pulled from one API and the anime information is pulled from a separate API.

 # Installation